-The rehab standards for Covid-19 lay out the key principles of delivering physiotherapy within a multidisciplinary care context.
-They are key for facilitating safe and rapid decision-making and ensuring the delivery of high-quality assessment and personalised physiotherapy.
+The Covid-19 rehabilitation standards lay out the key principles of delivering physiotherapy within a multidisciplinary care context.
+They are key for facilitating safe and rapid decision making and ensuring the delivery of consistent, high quality, personalised assessment and physiotherapy.

-Standards for rehabilitation of adults hospitalised due to Covid-19
+Standards for rehabilitation of adults hospitalised due to acute Covid-19 or Long Covid

-Covering adult rehabilitation from hospital to step-down rehabilitation facilities and/or ongoing rehabilitation in the community.
+The standards apply to rehabilitation for any episode of care in a hospital setting through to step-down rehabilitation facilities and/or ongoing rehabilitation in the community.

 Standards for palliative rehabilitation and end-of-life care